webplatform/docs/apis/canvas/TextMetrics/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
 {{Summary_Section|The TextMetrics object of the canvas API.
-TextMetrics retrieve numeric informations like the width of a text that is drawn onto the canvas with the current font style.}}
+TextMetrics retrieves numeric informations like the width of a text that is drawn onto the canvas with the current font style.}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=No